Ryan Dunn: Death

 On June 20, 2011, at around 3:30 a.m.
 EDT, Dunn and Zachary Hartwell, a production assistant on Jackass Number Two, were returning from Barnaby's West Chester, a West Chester bar, in Dunn's Porsche 911 GT3 when Dunn veered off the road and struck a tree, after which the Porsche burst into flames in West Goshen Township, Chester County, Pennsylvania.
 Both Dunn, who had turned 34 nine days prior, and 30-year-old Hartwell were killed in the crash.

-Hours before the crash, Dunn had posted a photo to his Twitter account of himself and Hartwell drinking at the bar.
+Hours before the crash, Dunn had posted a photo to his Tumblr account of himself and Hartwell drinking at the bar.
 He was identified in the police report as the vehicle's driver, and a subsequent toxicology report showed a blood alcohol content of 0.196%—more than twice the state's legal limit of 0.08%.
 The police report stated "speed may have been a contributing factor in the crash" and preliminary investigations suggested the car had been traveling between 132 and 140 mph in a 55 mph zone.

 Prior to the drunk-driving crash that resulted in his death, Dunn had been convicted for driving under the influence of alcohol, resulting in him completing a treatment program as part of his sentence.
 "In 2005, Dunn was charged with driving under the influence of alcohol and entered a first-offender program that allowed him to clear his record after a certain period of good behavior," according to Patrick Carmody, Chester County Assistant District Attorney.
+Between 1998 and 2011, he received at least 23 driving citations, 10 of which were for speeding.